Slozzyondul/Exploring-Mathematical-Near-Misses/README.md

 - Even though integer solutions (for n > 2) don't exist, near-misses tell a deeper story about how numbers behave.

+# Python program
+Python program that searches for near-misses of Fermat's Last Theorem is added

+Approach:
+Brute-force search within a given range for a,b,c and n.

+Check near-miss condition: Compute ∣a^n+b^n−c^n∣ and see if it's "small" relative to c^n.

+Parameter tuning: Adjust thresholds for what counts as a "near-miss."